hgosansn/reposage/README.md

 ## Setup

 1. Clone the repository.
 2. Install dependencies using `pip install -r repo-sage-action/requirements.txt`.
+Also set environment variables for `GITHUB_TOKEN` and `API_KEY` security.
 3. Configure the bot using the `repo-sage-action/config.yaml` file.
 4. Run the bot using `python repo-sage-action/bot.py`.